martinmmv/martinmmv/README.md

-- 👋 Hi, I’m Martin Milon (@martinmmv)
+- Hi, I’m Martin Milon (@martinmmv)
-- ⚡ I am a data science graduate student at the New York Institute of Technology (NYIT).
+- I am a data science graduate student at the New York Institute of Technology (NYIT).
+My expected graduation date is May 2026.
-- 🌱 I graduated from Stony Brook University in 2020.
+- I graduated from Stony Brook University in 2020 with a B.A. in economics and political science.
-- 👀 I’m interested in data science, economics, and political science.
+- I’m interested in the fundamental data science principles that guide the extraction of knowledge from economic and policy data.
-- 📫 How to reach me:
+- How to reach me:
 - Email: martinmilonvelarde@gmail.com.
 - Webpage: mmvdatascience.com.
 <!---